Table of content

 This is the most comprehensive biography of Roberto Assagioli at the moment on the internet.
 It outlines some of the most important traits in his work, personality and private life.

 Roberto Assagioli was very reluctant to give interviews about his life, as he thought that it was wrong to focus on him as a person.
 Focus had to be on Psychosynthesis.
 However, pushed by his colleagues he agreed at the end of his life to have a biography made, and he chose the Boston psychotherapist Eugine Smith to make it.
 Assagioli died shortly afterwards, in 1974, and the biography was never made.
-So what we know from Assagioli’s personal life, we know from his own publications and from people who have worked with him, or who in other ways have had knowledge of him.
+In 2019 The Institute of Psychosynthesis in Florence published a book called Assagioli in His Own Words, fragments of an autobiography, and it contains some of the notes from Mr Smith’s interview.
+The booklet can be obtained through the institute.
+However, most of what we know from Assagioli’s personal life, we know from his own publications and from people who have worked with him, or who in other ways have had knowledge of him.

 Assagioli’s childhood and youth

 Roberto Marco Grego was born in Venice, Italy, February 27, 1888.
 Here he spent his childhood.
 Roberto’s father died when Roberto was 2 years old, and his mother, Elana Kaula (1863-1925) remarried Dr. Alessandro Emanuele Assagioli in 1891, which gave Roberto his last name.

 Assagioli grew up in a cultural upper-middle-class Jewish family with an interest in art, music and literature, where he received private lessons, as was typical for his time and class.
 His appreciation of beauty, art and music was stimulated early, and is clearly seen as a part of the basis for Psychosynthesis.